 Late registration forms will not be accepted after the late registration deadline.
-If the late registration deadline has passed and a residential student is still missing the sufficient number of credits needed for degree completion, the residential student may enroll in one or more second half modules, cross-register at Harvard in a module, or may enroll in a half-semester (1.5 credits) independent study with permission of a Fletcher instructor.
+If the late registration deadline has passed and a residential student is still missing enough credits needed for rate of work or satisfactory academic progress, the student may enroll in one or more second half modules, cross-register at Harvard in a module, or may enroll in a half-semester (1.5 credits) independent study with permission of a Fletcher instructor.